Posted on: Jan 3nd, 2019, | By kenzi, WayKen Project Manager

 Low Volume IM Materials

 LVIM copies conventional molding in regard to the material.
-Aluminum alloys have a higher melting point and thermal stability than any industrial plastic used in the modern industry.
+Aluminum alloys have a higher melting point and thermal stability than any industrial plastic used in modern industry.
 The most widespread IM materials are Polypropylene (PP), Acrylonitrile Butadiene Styrene (ABS), Polyamide (Nylon), High-Density Polyethylene (HDPE), and Polycarbonate (PC).
 In addition to that, the flexibility of the IM process allows one mold to be used for multiple plastic materials without any change in the design.
 Only the molding parameters have to be changed.

 Design for Low Volume Injection Molding

-Design for low volume plastic parts production is similar to the design for conventional processes.
-The main point is to keep wall-thickness uniform so as to prevent cavities but at the same time to prevent the part thickness from being too large.
+Design for low-volume plastic parts production is similar to the design for conventional processes.
+The main point is to keep wall thickness uniform so as to prevent cavities but at the same time to prevent the part thickness from being too large.
 Another important issue is to keep in mind the elements for part ejection.
 Vertical walls should be 85-87 degrees instead of 90 and each sharp angle should instead have fillets.
 Other notable issues are undercuts and shutoffs.
 Those are basically elements that are overhanging over the vertical wall or vertical pockets.
 Those elements must be prevented at all costs.
 It is better to make holes to prevent undercuts rather than leave those elements intact.

 As was already mentioned, the main initial cost of the injection process lies in the cost of the mold and the variable cost lies in the material.
 The second point is very hard to minimize since you can’t really decrease the cost of the material without sacrificing part quality and material waste with IM processes is minimal.
 However, the initial cost can be varied to achieve the desired injection molding cost.

 The ways to control the initial costs comprise of variable quality and sturdiness of the mold.
 If we choose a softer aluminum alloy for the cavity, the machinability grows and lead time gets much shorter with it, however, the number of injections it can withstand lowers though.
 In addition, the mold can be made into an assembly that consists of the cavity and the block to be installed into the molding tool.
 That way, you can manufacture mold parts simultaneously and decrease the lead time.
-However, the part quality is worse because of additional joints lower precision.
-Basically, you will have to choose between three connected parameters: lead time, mold sturdiness and part quality.
+However, the part quality is worse because of additional joints’ lower precision.
+Basically, you will have to choose between three connected parameters: lead time, mold sturdiness, and part quality.

 About Us Can Do

 In WayKen, you can enjoy the service of low volume injection molding to help you to create specific material parts within only 2-5 weeks.
-Besides, if you take advantage of the high-speed machining, EDM, and a wide selection of materials, you will get your complex and intricate parts faster and at a reduced cost.
+Besides, if you take advantage of high-speed machining, EDM, and a wide selection of materials, you will get your complex and intricate parts faster and at a reduced cost.
 Therefore, rapid injection molding is really economic and efficient.

-There is also a situation the client will ask us to give some constructive suggestions that better for production when quoting so that they can change some design to make the mold easier to go and parts easier to remove from the mold.
-For example, for the part thickness if it is too thick, we will suggest client make it thinner, or when parts come out from the mold, the part with too thick thickness will become shrinkage, but some client will think that will be OK, then we will need a limit sample of this shrinkage for future mass production the quality check.
+There is also a situation the client will ask us to give some constructive suggestions that are better for production when quoting so that they can change some design to make the mold easier to go and parts easier to remove from the mold.
+For example, for the part thickness if it is too thick, we will suggest client make it thinner, or when parts come out from the mold, the part with too thick thickness will become shrinkage, but some clients will think that will be OK, then we will need a limit sample of this shrinkage for future mass production the quality check.